quil-lang/qvm/doc/lisp-setup.md

 4. Run `(ql:add-to-init-file)` and press enter.

-### Updating Quicklisp
+#### Step 2: Updating Quicklisp
 Quicklisp can be periodically updated.
 Both the Quicklisp client, as well as all of the Quicklisp software, can be updated.
 The two respectively can be done via:

-1. Update QL Client: `(ql:update-client)`
+1. Update QL client: `(ql:update-client)`

 2. Update all QL software: `(ql:update-all-dists)`

+**N.B.**: Once you have installed all of the Rigetti source code (QVM, ALEXA, ...), you can update by just doing `make deps`.

-### Telling Quicklisp Where Your Code Is
+#### Step 3: Telling Quicklisp Where Your Code Is

 In order to be able to simply do `(ql:quickload :qvm)` as a one-liner, you need to tell Quicklisp where to find your code.
 Append to your